chris-sanders/chris-sanders.github.io/_drafts/2019-02-10-bundle-weechat.md

 ubuntu@juju-b3efd1-0-lxd-0:~$ sudo su - weechat
 weechat@juju-b3efd1-0-lxd-0:~$ screen -R
 ```
-The weechat users is a normal user, you can add ssh credentials to this user to
+The weechat user is a normal user, you can add ssh credentials to this user to
 ssh directly to the account if you prefer.
 As normal you can disconnect from
 screen without closing weechat with Ctrl-A-D.